google-deepmind/mujoco/doc/programming/modeledit.rst

   to `user_api_test.cc <https://github.com/google-deepmind/mujoco/blob/main/test/user/user_api_test.cc>`__ and the MJCF
   parser in `xml_native_reader.cc <https://github.com/google-deepmind/mujoco/blob/main/src/xml/xml_native_reader.cc>`__,
   which is already using this API.
-- One of the central design consideration of the new API is incremental compilation, meaning that after making small changes to a spec that has already been compiled, subsequent re-compilation will be very fast.
+- One of the central design considerations of the new API is incremental compilation, meaning that after making small changes to a spec that has already been compiled, subsequent re-compilation will be very fast.
 While the code is written to support incremental compilation, this functionality is not fully implemented and will be added in the future, resulting in faster re-compilation times.